Koszul duality for operadic categories: The dual dg operad and Koszulity

 \section{The dual dg operad and Koszulity}

+The dual dg operad of a traditional operad was introduced in Section~3 of~\cite{ginzburg-kapranov:DMJ94}, and the Koszulity for quadratic operads in Section~4 of the same article.
+In this section we generalize these notions to Markl operads over operadic categories and prove that operads whose algebras are the most common structures are~Koszul.

+\begin{remark} The duality for the (colored) operad whose algebras are non-unital nonsymmetric operads was studied in 2002 by van der Laan~\cite{van}.
+Nineteen years later, Dehling and Vallette proved in~\cite{deh-val} that the colored operad whose algebras are the classical (symmetric) operad is curved Koszul.
+Koszulity of the groupoid-colored operad whose algebras are modular operads was proved by Ward~\cite{Ward}.
+A general approach to graph-based operadic structures in the language of Feynman categories was suggested by Kaufmann and Ward in~\cite{KaWa}. \end{remark}

-The assumptions on the base operadic category $\ttO$ are the same as in Section~\ref{Ceka mne nehezky vikend.}.
+The base operadic category $\ttO$ is required to fulfill \AA.
 Let $\Markl$ be a strictly unital $1$-connected Markl operad satisfying the assumptions of Example~\ref{Vse roztaje.}, so that the component-wise linear dual $\Markl^* := \{\Markl(T)^*\}_{T \in \ttO}$ is a strictly counital $1$-connected Markl cooperad.

 \begin{definition} The {\em dual dg operad\/} of a Markl operad $\Markl$ as above is the dg operad

 the cobar construction of the component-wise linear dual of $\Markl$. \end{definition}

 Assume that $\Markl = \Free(E)/(R)$ is a quadratic Markl operad as in Definition~\ref{zitra_seminar} and $\Markl^!$ its Koszul dual, cf.\ Definition~\ref{vice nez 10 000 pripadu denne}.
 To introduce the Koszulity, we start from the injection $\susp E \hookrightarrow \Markl^!$ of collections defined as the composite